tiny-dancer/notes/aws-certified-big-data-specialty/kinesis-streams.md.md

 ### Kinesis Connector Library

-Exam wil not go in
+Exam wil not go into code level questions but good to understand how it architecturally works within AWS and why one would use
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDM2MDA0OTU4LDIxNTMzNzM5LDE4NjI2ND
+eyJoaXN0b3J5IjpbMTAzMTUxNjE2LDIxNTMzNzM5LDE4NjI2ND
 g4NzddfQ==
 -->